-Gaining muscle on a weight loss diet is not only possible, it should be expected for most people on a serious program.
-As long as the stimulus for muscle growth is carefully designed and customized, your body will find a way to get bigger.
+Gaining muscle on a fat loss diet is absolutely possible.
+In fact, it should be expected for most people on a serious program.
+The more advanced you get, the harder it gets, and it’s easier to gain muscle in energy surplus, but body recomposition remains possible even in well-trained individuals.
+As long as the stimulus for muscle growth is carefully designed and customized, your muscles have the means to get bigger without energy surplus.
 Your body is not the enemy.
 It is a miraculous survival machine that adapts to the stress you impose on it.
 When you understand it, you can control it.

 So screw the naysayers.
 When you don’t believe what you want is possible, you have defeated yourself before you even began.